kbkozlev/AdvancedPrinter/README.md

    ```
    pip install AdvancedPrinter
    ```
-2. Import the `ColorPrinter` class into your Python script.
+2. Import the `AdvancedPrinter` class into your Python script.

     ```python
     from advancedprinter import AdvancedPrinter as AP
     ```

-2. Use the `ColorPrint.print()` method to print colored text.
+2. Use the `AdvancedPrint.print()` method to print colored text.

     ```python
     # Example usage